gamescript/KO/Docs/Ideas.md

 #### NPCs

-- Kerrence Mantenna
+##### Kerrence Mantenna

+A incarnation of Terrence McKenna.

 > "Welcome to Language"
 > "Language controls the universe"
-> "Ashroomushroom"
+> "Ashroo-mushroom"

+##### Super Mark

+Some hero who's in it for the money.
+Does not sell lemonade.

+> "Good deals, bad deals, you name it!"

 #### Monsters

-- Fleyes
+- Fleyenears
 - Zombies
 	+ Native American
 	+ Construction worker
 	+ Cop
 	+ GI
 	+ Cowboy
+- Rare chinpokomon
 - Vishna Kanya
 - Hells angels